 For a healthy bank's choice to remain safe to be interesting, there should be some value to attracting flight-to-safety deposits and passing up the opportunity to earn a premium in lending to the interbank market.
-To this end, we assume that when the economy is liquidity stressed, each dollar of reserves has a convenience yield $\delta \ge 0$ to the final holder.
-This could be thought of as the precautionary value of reserves in case there is further un-modeled stress (or in case assets are sold at a fire sale discount in the future), their value in signaling a "fortress balance sheet" to investors looking for safety, or the final holder, any reserve transfer is a private wealth transfer that washes out in the aggregate.
+To this end, we assume that when the economy is liquidity stressed, each dollar of reserves has a convenience yield $\delta \geq 0$ to the final holder.
+This could be thought of as the precautionary value of reserves in case there is further un-modeled stress (or in case assets are sold at a fire sale discount in the future), their value in signaling a "fortress balance sheet" to investors looking for safety, or the franchise value of deposits associated with those reserves.
+Since the convenience yield is enjoyed by the final holder, any reserve transfer is a private wealth transfer that washes out in the aggregate.
 However, the convenience yield significantly affects banks' responses to a liquidity shock, as we will see.